 - Priyanka Shah

 Let us try to recall your time as a kid.
 Remember how all your favourite toys had a name of their own.
 Maybe, a white toy pony was named after your favourite food…… I’m guessing “Sprinkles” or maybe your hot wheels car named “Rush”.
 Definitely, this struck a chord down that memory lane.
 The reason could be that you are bonded with that memory, that toy.
 When an object is named by a person, it creates an emotional connection between those two.
 Research has shown that naming things has great power.
 The same reason can be applied in this world of artificial intelligence and technology, where work has been done on chatbots and virtual assistants to make them more friendly and relatable.
-Basically, giving them the human touch.
+Basically, giving them the bot persona with human touch.

 Names also impact consumer choices.
 When we talk about a business, the chatbot is the foremost level of contact in terms of online interaction with its customers.
 And the famous proverb “first impression is the last impression “clearly shows how critical it is to win a customer in the first go.
 Also, in what way they are perceived by the customers is vital cause that’s how they will view and interact with your business.

 The new era of chatbot has come- the era of personalization.
 And to know this let’s understand why it’s necessary to name the bot.